-The HTS-Lab provides several automated liquid-handling robots for conducting biochemical assays and phenotypic whole cell assays, allowing us to test 100 to tens of thousands of samples at a time.
-These robots can also be utilized for high-throughput preparation of DNA and RNA samples for Next-Gen sequencing.
+The HTS-Lab provides several automated liquid-handling robots for conducting biochemical and phenotypic whole cell assays, allowing us to test 100 to tens of thousands of samples at a time.
+These robots can also be utilized for high-throughput sample prep of DNA and RNA samples for Next-Gen sequencing.

 Plate readers and robotic microscope to measure compounds or image cells in the wells of multi-well plates

 Several plate readers in the lab offer the capability to read absorbance, fluorescence and luminescence signal based assays as a single end point measurements as well as following the assay kinetics over time.

 A GE IN Cell Analyzer 2000 microscope allows us to incorporate high-throughput, high-content imaging into assays that can observe changes at the single cell and subcellular levels.
 Coupled with the image analysis software, it is possible to perform assays involving cell or organelle morphology, subcellular localization and/or heterogeneous cell populations

 To support HTS efforts, the team uses several compound libraries in enzyme- or cell-based assays which include a 1000-compound fragment library, libraries containing FDA-approved drugs, a ~104,000 compound diversity library, and a ~160,000 sample natural products library.
 Our custom in-house diversity library is unique as it is designed to offer chemically diverse compounds with drug-like properties.
 We have enough (~5mgs) of each of the 100K chemicals to do about 1000 screens.
 The robotic systems provide the advantage of not only screening compounds at one concentration but also allow the user to prepare and test serial dilutions of compounds.
 This enables the user a way to tailor their screen and further characterize compound hits with dose response data.